 - Serving as counsel to semiconductor manufacturer Renesas in separate ITC cases filed by and against a competitor that sought to block importation of televisions incorporating our client’s chipsets.

-Outside of the intellectual property context, Mr. Ansley dedicates his time to pro-bono matters.
-He has worked towards securing the safety and rights of a class of foster care children in state custody, served on a team of attorneys representing deaf and hard of hearing inmates seeking to obtain ADA-mandated accommodations, and assisted a local small-business owner in resolving a complex legal dispute.
-In one matter, Mr. Ansley delivered opening remarks to a magistrate judge at a mediation, during which Mr. Ansley and the team of attorneys were able to overcome persistent barriers to a settlement while garnering several favorable outcomes for the clients.
+Sutton also dedicates his time to pro-bono matters that involved the safety and rights of a class of foster care children in state custody, access of deaf and hard of hearing inmates to certain accommodations, and assisting a local small-business owner to resolve a complex legal dispute.
+In one matter, Sutton delivered opening remarks to a magistrate judge at a mediation, during which he and the team of attorneys were able to overcome persistent barriers to a settlement while garnering several favorable outcomes for the clients.

 Sutton has given talks and led panels on various legal issues from IP procedure and practice to global IP trends.
 He earned his J.D. from the University of Virginia School of Law and his B.S., summa cum laude, Phi Beta Kappa, in physics‑engineering from Washington & Lee University.